 Mayo Clinic provides opportunities for course work in the design of clinical research studies, statistics, clinical epidemiology, clinical trials design and conduct, as well as basic graduate immunology and more advanced courses in immunology.

 The Multiple Sclerosis Fellowship at Mayo Clinic was established in 1995.
-Since that time, several fellows have completed their training in the program.
-It is anticipated that one fellow will complete this fellowship annually.
+It is anticipated that two fellows will complete this fellowship annually.